suren-atoyan/Technical-Interview/ti.eng.md

 Passing methods
 ========

 The main techniques for conducting a technical interview are "Oral", "Test Quiz" and "Technical Task".
 Any method has its purpose and order  form of conduct.
-The above mentioned can be conducted as separate stages in different sequences orders.
+The above mentioned can be conducted as separate stages in different orders.
 Depending on company requirements “Test Quiz” and “Technical Task” may be missed.
 As a rule, the essential and minimal consisting part of the technical interview is the oral technical interview, and the main stages are considered the "Oral" and "Technical Task".

 ### Oral Technical Interview